EAS Summer School! Registration is Open

 – Technical discussions from leading industry experts:

-This virtual class will be presented in eight lecture segments and one laboratory discussion.
-The lecture sessions will occur from 10:00 AM – 12:00 PM and 1:00 PM – 3:00 PM Monday – Thursday.
+This virtual class will be presented in four lecture segments and one laboratory discussion.
+The lecture sessions will occur from 10:00 AM – 3:00 PM Monday – Thursday (there will be a break for lunch each day).
 The Friday laboratory demonstration will occur from 10:00 AM – 12:00 PM.
 All times are EDT.

 Dr. Merlin K. L. Bicking (Course Director) is President and Senior Analytical Scientist, ACCTA, Inc. He has extensive analytical chemistry experience in academia, contract research, independent testing laboratories, consulting, and technical training.
 His professional history includes development of two EPA methods, as well as numerous methods in other regulated and non-regulated industries.
 His publications and presentations cover a wide range of topics, including liquid chromatography theory, derivatization, method optimization, and the use of experimental design strategies in analytical chemistry.
 He also develops and presents technical training seminars for analytical laboratory staff.